 - A research group based in France found that e-cigarettes contain “potentially carcinogenic elements.”

 - The British Medical Association, the World Health Organization and the United States Surgeon General have each issued warnings about the dangers that may be associated with e-cigarettes.

 Kids’ developing brains are more susceptible to addiction and e-cigarettes essentially provide a smoke-free way to inhale nicotine, which is more addictive than heroin, cocaine or alcohol.
 Some brands of e-cigarettes contain a dangerously high level of nicotine – more than twice what is found in traditional cigarettes and other e-cigarettes.
 Nicotine mixed with a developing brain can lead to addiction, reduced impulse control and mood disorders.
-Nicotine also negatively impacts the prefrontal cortex, the area of the brain responsible for attention, decision-making, judgement and planning.
+Nicotine also negatively impacts the prefrontal cortex, the area of the brain responsible for attention, decision-making, judgment and planning.